markostanimirovic/re-action/README.md

 ## Description

 Re-Action is a ClojureScript framework for building reactive single page applications.
-It uses Reagent to render components and gives many utilities to developers such as state management, session, routing and forms managing.
+It uses Reagent to render components and provides a lot of utility to developers such as state management, session, router and form helper.

 In Re-Action framework, code is organized by pages.
 Page has following parts:
 - Facade